 2. Adrenaline junkies

 I know what this one did for me.
 Even before getting to my hotel the night before, when I saw that giant ride, I could not believe its comparison to the Euthanasia Coaster that went viral a few months back.
-Good news is that the height of Red Force is almost 5 times less than the deadly one.
+The good news is that the height of the Red Force is almost 5 times less than the deadly one.
 And they are VERY different even on its design as Ferrari Land’s does not have any inversions and features just one lift hill of 112m.

-If I was not sure I was going to gather the will needed, after lunch I simply could not help it and gave Europe’s highest and fastest Vertical Accelerator a try.
-And later I went on the other park rides, which after this one felt really easy on my body and soul.
+If I was not sure I was going to gather the will needed, after lunch, I simply could not help it and gave Europe’s highest and fastest Vertical Accelerator a try.
+And later I went on the other park rides, which after this one felt easy on my body and soul.

-In any case, I am really glad that I waited a bit to jump on the Red Force (I mean, opening day! we were like guinea pigs!) and did not take my smartphone with me (I saw one falling from the top of Red Force and getting smashed against the ground.
-Apparently seven other small gadgets fell the opening day too) or suffered a pigeon unrequested encounter at the peak as this dude:
+In any case, I am really glad that I waited a bit to jump on the Red Force (I mean, opening day! we were like guinea pigs!) and did not take my smartphone with me (I saw one falling from the top of Red Force and getting smashed against the ground. seven other small gadgets fell the opening day too) or suffered a pigeon unrequested encounter at the peak as this dude:

-Be careful out there, lol, for god’s sake do not bring anything loose with you on board this ride.
+Be careful out there, lol, for god’s sake do not bring anything loose with you onboard this ride.
 You have been warned!

 These other rides are also interesting: